Mediation Attorney Chicago, IL

 For example, if a husband owned a home prior to the marriage, but sold that home during the marriage and put the proceeds in a bank account separate from all other funds, then the contents of the account, or the proceeds of the sale of the home, typically would qualify as non-marital property.
 However, this example is not always so clear-cut.
 Suppose the husband took the proceeds from the sale and used it to jointly purchase a home with his wife, and both spouses contributed to the mortgage payments, property taxes, and insurance premiums for the house thereafter.
 In this case, the proceeds of the sale, or the newly purchased home, may be commingled with marital assets, thus potentially taking on the character of marital property.

 Are you interested in going through the mediation process?
-Call a trusted mediation attorney in Chicago, Illinois from Hurst, Robin & Kay, LLC now.
+Call a trusted mediation attorney in Chicago, Illinois from Hurst, Robin, Kay & Allen, LLC now.

 Do’s and Don’ts Regarding Mediation